elastic/apm-pipeline-library/vars/README.md

   // All the entries in the changeset should match with ^_beats.* and .*/folder/.*py def match = isGitRegionMatch(patterns: ['^_beats.*', '.*/folder/.*py', ], shouldMatchAll: true)

+  // All the entries in the changeset should match with ^_beats for the given from and to commits def match = isGitRegionMatch(patterns: ["^_beats"], from: '1', to: 'zzzzz' )

+  // Support Simple pipeline with the from and to arguments isGitRegionMatch(from: "${env.GIT_PREVIOUS_SUCCESSFUL_COMMIT}", to: "${env.GIT_COMMIT}", patterns: "^_beats"])
 ```

 * patterns: list of patterns to be matched.
 Mandatory
 * shouldMatchAll: whether all the elements in the patterns should match with all the elements in the changeset.
 Default: false.
 Optional
+* from: to override the diff from sha.
+Optional.
+If MPB, and PR then origin/${env.CHANGE_TARGET otherwise env.GIT_PREVIOUS_COMMIT
+* to: to override the commit to.
+Optional.
+Default: env.GIT_BASE_COMMIT

+NOTE: This particular implementation requires to checkout with the step gitCheckout

 ## isTimerTrigger
 Check it the build was triggered by a timer (scheduled job).